ReScience/ReScience-submission/article/article.md

 ![Performance comparisons between regular and irregular landscape graphs.
 Note that for only two source cells, the performance benefit realized by the irregular landscape graph was outweighed by a higher initialization cost.](processing-speed.png) {#fig:performance}

 Profiling of the reference implementation code revealed that the bulk of the processing time required to construct irregular landscape graphs was spent on Delaunay triangulation.
-Note that our reference implementation uses compiled Fortran code [@quickhull] to implement Delaunay triangulations and compiled C code from the igraph package [@igraph] to construct graphs and calculate accumulated cost distances.
+Note that the proposed reference implementation uses compiled Fortran code [@quickhull] to implement Delaunay triangulations and compiled C code from the igraph package [@igraph] to construct graphs and calculate accumulated cost distances.

 Finally, I reproduced the directional bias tests in Figure 8 (Figure @fig:directionalbias).
 As in the original article, I found that regular graphs produced directionally-biased cost surfaces.
 However, I was able to correct for these biases by scaling graph edge weights according to the diagonal distance between grid cells (see the `gdistance::geoCorrection` function [@gdistance]).